-Balances with other banks represent current accounts which do not earn any interest.
+Balances with other banks represent current and savings accounts which do not earn any interest.
+Time deposit earns interest rate at 1% per annum.

-NOTES TO THE FINANCIAL STATEMENTS (continued) as at 31 December 2020 and for the year then ended
+NOTES TO THE FINANCIAL STATEMENTS (continued) as at 31 December 2021 and for the year then ended